Ronnie Musgrove

-David Ronald Musgrove (born July 29, 1956) is an American lawyer and Democratic politician who served as the 29th Lieutenant Governor of Mississippi from January 16, 1996 to January 11, 2000 and as the 62nd Governor of Mississippi from January 11, 2000 to January 13, 2004.
-As to date, he is the last Democrat to have served as Governor of Mississippi.
+David Ronald Musgrove (born July 29, 1956) is an American lawyer and politician who served as the 62nd governor of Mississippi from 2000 to 2004.
+A Democrat, he previously served as the 29th lieutenant governor of Mississippi from 1996 to 2000 under Governor Kirk Fordice.
+As governor, Musgrove had a conservative record.

-Musgrove had made an unsuccessful political comeback in a 2008 special election for one of Mississippi's seats in the U.S. Senate, losing to incumbent Senator Roger Wicker.
+He was the Democratic nominee in the 2008 special election for one of Mississippi's seats in the United States Senate, losing to incumbent Senator Roger Wicker.

 Musgrove is a principal at a public affairs consulting firm, Politics.
 In 2014, he became founding partner of a new law firm in Jackson, Mississippi, Musgrove/Smith Law.
+As of 2025, he is the most recent Democrat to hold the office of Governor of Mississippi.

 Early life

-David Ronald "Ronnie" Musgrove was born on July 29, 1956 in Sardis, Mississippi.
+David Ronald "Ronnie" Musgrove was born on July 29, 1956, in Sardis, Mississippi.
 He was raised in Tocowa and the city of Batesville.
 He had four siblings.
 His mother was a textile factory worker and his father was a road crew worker for the Mississippi Highway Department.
 When Musgrove was seven years old, his father caught pneumonia while laboring during a snowstorm and died.
-He attended the Northwest Mississippi Junior College, the University of Mississippi, and the University of Mississippi School of Law.
+He attended Northwest Mississippi Junior College, the University of Mississippi, and the University of Mississippi School of Law.